shravan-padakanti/scala-3/Data-Parallel-Programming.md

 Demo Summary:
 * task-parallel implementation – the slowest.
-* scala-parallel-collections - intermediate.
+* parallel for loop using scala-parallel-collections - intermediate.
-* data-parallel implementation – about 2× faster.
+* parallel for loop using experimental data parallel scheduler – about 2× faster.

 ### Workload